hanxiao-chen/hanxiao-chen.github.io/_posts/2020-03-09-interpretability-of-machine-learning.md

 Three methods

 ### Factors influence interpretability
-Task-related, method-related
+- Task-related
+- Method-related

 ### Solutions
-Avoid using ML.
+- Avoid using ML.
 ML is useful only if the task we are dealing with cannot be formulated specifically.
-Simplify model.
+- Simplify model.
 A simple model is as accurate as a complex model sometimes (usually require domain knowledge).
-Using quantitative methods.
+- Using approximate methods.
 (LIME, Shap, etc.)

 # Explanation
-Philosophically, The approximate models mentioned here are limited to scientific explanations.
+- Philosophically, The approximate models mentioned here are limited to scientific explanations.
-In the furture, to further understand our task, contrastive approaches should be applied, which are alternatives of the approximate models.
+- Contrastive approaches should be applied as new alternatives.

 # Reference